-The Chief Financial Officer and Deputy Superintendent Human Resources are exempt positions under the FLSA.
-All other positions under the Chief Financial Officer and Deputy Superintendent Human Resources are non-exempt positions under the FLSA.
+The Chief Financial Officer, Business Director, Deputy Superintendent Human Resources and Human Resources Director are exempt positions under the FLSA.
+All other positions are non-exempt positions under the FLSA.

 Budget Preparation (†)

 Each year the district is responsible for preparing and presenting a proposed budget for Board approval.
 The district must also publish a notice regarding the proposed budget on the district website.
 The schedule for preparing the next year's budget begins early in the current school year.
 The district must adopt a budget not later than August 31st of each year.
 At a minimum, the Board of Trustees shall adopt a budget that includes the General Fund, Food Service Fund and Debt Service, if any.
 The budget shall be adopted at the function code level; therefore, any changes to the budget at the functional level, shall be approved by the Board of Trustees.
 A budget transfer is defined as a transfer of funds, which is not across different functions.
 The Chief Financial Officer shall approve budget transfers.